jessamynsmith/django-getting-started/README.md

 1. Verify the correct python3 is now on your path.
 In Terminal, enter the following:
 > $ which python3  # Should be "/usr/local/bin/python3"

-1. Ensure that 3 is up to date:
+1. Pip in the standard package manager for Python.
+Packages provide useful functionality that is not available in Python itself.
+Ensure that you have the latest pip version installed:
 > $ pip install -U pip

 1. Install virtualenv and virtualenvwrapper for python3.
 The virtualenv package allows you to have individual